 - Drafting a divorce agreement, usually with the help of a lawyer

-Once you’ve managed to reach an agreement through the mediator, both partners review it, either on their own or with the help of their attorneys.
+Once you’ve reached an agreement through the mediator, both partners review it, either on their own or with the help of their attorneys.
 After signing this agreement, all you have to do is take the documents to court to get your divorce judgment.
 According to Nolo, this final part of the process often takes only a month or two.

 Handling your divorce through mediation can be much cheaper than leaving it to your lawyers.
 In the 2019 Nolo survey, couples who hired mediators spent an average of $970 on mediation costs — less than a tenth as much as a typical couple spent on attorneys fees.
 Half of all couples who used a mediator said it cost them $500 or less.

 A collaborative divorce is a middle ground between traditional divorce and mediation.
-Instead of hiring a single mediator to work with both of you, each of you hires an attorney who’s trained in collaborative law to represent you.
-Then, the two of you and your attorneys hold a series of four-way meetings to negotiate and work out your issues.
-The goal of the process is to reach an out-of-court settlement that all parties are satisfied with.
+Instead of hiring a mediator to work with both of you, each of you hires an attorney trained in collaborative law.
+You and your attorneys hold a series of four-way meetings to negotiate and work out your issues.
+The goal is to reach an out-of-court settlement all parties are satisfied with.

 Like a contested divorce, a collaborative divorce can involve consulting experts, such as accountants, appraisers, and child or family therapists.
 However, these experts don’t have to appear in court, so their fees aren’t likely to be as high.

-One risk of choosing collaborative divorce is that if you and your spouse aren’t able to agree, the attorneys you worked with aren’t allowed to represent you in divorce court proceedings.
+One risk of choosing collaborative divorce is that if you and your spouse can’t agree, the attorneys you worked with aren’t allowed to represent you in divorce court proceedings.
 You have to start over with new lawyers and pay an additional round of legal fees on top of the collaborative divorce fees you’ve already paid.

 Hiring a lawyer to handle your divorce doesn’t mean you have to put the entire process in that lawyer’s hands.
 It can be much cheaper to hire an attorney just for the specific tasks that actually require legal expertise.
 These include: